 A list of paths to search for shared libraries when running programs.
-Currently only used in the GNU linker (gnulink) and IRIX linker (sgilink).
+Currently only used in the GNU (gnulink), IRIX (sgilink) and Sun (sunlink) linkers.
 Ignored on platforms and toolchains that don't support it.
 Note that the paths added to RPATH are not transformed by scons in any way: if you want an absolute path, you must make it absolute yourself.